-Yashodhara Air is a new Nepalese startup airline.
-It’s being established by Buddha Air, and will serve short takeoff and landing (STOL) services to remote airfields in Nepal.
+Yashodhara Air is an exciting new Nepalese startup airline set to launch in 2022.
+It’s being established by Buddha Air and will serve short takeoff and landing (STOL) services, specifically tailored to reach remote airfields in the challenging terrain of Nepal.

-Update: Yashodhara Air is scheduled to begin operations in 2022.
+Yashodhara Air was scheduled to begin operations in 2022 however as of 2023 there have been no more updates on its launch.
 In the meantime, you can take a look at our list of alternative airlines below, to discover carriers that operate similar routes.

 Yashodhara Air only has 1 cabin class - Economy class.